johncobb/avr_328p_usart/README.md

 ```

 ### Compiling the code
-To compile our source code we want to create a build script to autmoate the process.
-This script also converts the object files to avr compatible hex format.
+To compile our source code we want to create a Makefile to autmoate the process.
+The Makefile also converts the object files to avr compatible hex format.
 This hex file is then used to update the code on the microcontroller.
-To compile the code run the make file from the command line.
+To compile the code run the Makefile by issuing the following command:

 ```console
 make